Ovadia Yosef: Early life

-Yosef was born in Baghdad, British occupied Iraq, to Yaakov Ben Ovadia and his wife, Gorgia.
-In 1924, when he was four years old, he immigrated to Jerusalem, Mandatory Palestine, with his family.
-In Palestine, the family adopted the surname "Ovadia".
+Yosef was born in Baghdad, Mandatory Iraq, to Yaakov ben Ovadia and his wife, Gorgia.
+In 1924, when he was four years old, he immigrated to Jerusalem, Mandatory Palestine (Modern-day Israel, and it is imperative to note that Mandatory Palestine was the name given by the British who have used Roman wording for their naming processes), with his family.
+In Jerusalem, the family adopted the surname "Ovadia".
 Later in life, he changed his surname to his middle name, "Yosef", to avoid the confusion of being called "Ovadia Ovadia".

 The family settled in Jerusalem's Beit Yisrael neighborhood, where Yaakov operated a grocery store.
 The family was poor, and Yosef was forced to work at a young age.
-His Rosh Yeshiva petitioned his father to ensure he would not miss school to help the family.
-He learned in Talmud Torah B'nei Zion in the Bukharim quarter, where his passion and skill for Torah study was apparent.
+His rosh yeshiva (dean) petitioned his father to ensure he would not miss school to help the family.
+He learned in Talmud Torah Bnei Zion in the Bukharim quarter, where his passion and skill for Torah study was apparent.
 His literary career began at age 9 with a commentary on Reshit Chochmah, which he penned in the margins.

-In 1933, Hakham Sadqa Hussein prevailed upon Yaakov to send his son to Porat Yosef Yeshiva.
-He soon advanced to the highest shiur taught by the rosh yeshiva, Rabbi Ezra Attiya.
+In 1933, Sadqa Hussein prevailed upon Yaakov to send his son to Porat Yosef Yeshiva.
+He soon advanced to the highest shiur taught by Ezra Attiya, the rosh yeshiva.

 Yosef composed his first sefer, together with two friends, called Machberet Ha'atakat Hidot.

-In 1937, Rabbi Yaakov Dweck sent Yosef to give the daily Ben Ish Hai halakha shiur in his stead at the Ohel Rachel Synagogue for the Persian Jewish community in Beit Yisrael.
+In 1937, Yaakov Dweck sent Yosef to give the daily halakha (Jewish law) lesson in Ben Ish Hai (book) in his stead at the Ohel Rachel Synagogue for the Persian Jewish community in Beit Yisrael.
 In the course of giving this shiur, Yosef dissented many times with the stringent opinions of the Ben Ish Hai, who preferred the rulings of the Ari zal to Yosef Karo.
 This was a defining moment for Yosef, who had found a place to air his opinions while simultaneously learning how to deal with the criticism he was receiving from many in his audience, especially his fellow Iraqi Jews.
 A number of notable rabbis, among them Yitzhak Nissim, rebuked him over the years for his positions, even burning his first halakha sefer, Hazon Ovadia.
-But Rabbi Attiya encouraged Yosef to continue ruling according to his own understanding.
+But Attiya encouraged Yosef to continue ruling according to his own understanding.
 Yosef's objections to Ben Ish Hai, for many years in handwritten form only, were printed beginning in 1998 with the appearance of his Halikhot Olam.

 Yosef received rabbinic ordination at age 20.
-He became a longtime friend of several members of his class who went on to prominent leadership positions in the Sephardi world, including Rabbis Ben Zion Abba Shaul, Baruch Ben Haim, Yehuda Moallem, and Zion Levy.
+He became a longtime friend of several members of his class who went on to assume prominent leadership positions in the Sephardi Jewish world, including Rabbis Ben Zion Abba Shaul, Baruch Ben Haim, Yehuda Moallem, and Zion Levy.